manish-garodia/manish-garodia/projects/dba-essentials-3/install-db/intro-install/intro-install.md

 ## Introduction

 <if type="install-db">
 **Oracle Database Administration Essentials** is a task-oriented, quick start approach to familiarize you with Oracle Database administration.
-It features the basic know-hows of Oracle Database and helps you perform essential tasks to administer Oracle Database.
+It features the basic know-hows of Oracle Database and helps you perform various tasks necessary to keep the database operational.

 Estimated Workshop Time: 2 hours